PaddlePaddle/docs/doc/fluid/api/recompute.rst

 `document <https://www.paddlepaddle.org.cn/documentation/docs/zh/api_cn/optimizer_cn/RecomputeOptimizer_cn.html>`_
 of RecomputeOptimizer.

-There are 2 methods to apply RecomputeOptimizer to your Paddle
+There are 2 methods to apply RecomputeOptimizer in your Paddle
 program: call RecomputeOptimizer directly or use it with Fleet API.
 For single-GPU card training or CPU training, we recommend directly calling; For multi-GPU training, we